Motherwell F.C.: 1920s and 1930s successes

 Motherwell enjoyed a successful period in the aftermath of World War I, managed by John Hunter.
 The club placed third in the 1919–20 season and, although narrowly avoiding relegation in 1924–25, they steadily climbed the table and enjoyed seven successive seasons finishing in the top three.

 In the summer of 1927, the club made a very successful tour of Spain, winning six out of the eight games they played and losing only one.
 These results included an emphatic 3–1 victory over Real Madrid and a 2–2 draw with Barcelona.
 Following their success in Spain, the club went on another summer tour, this time of South America.
 After losing only three of their previous ten games, the tour culminated in a 5–0 defeat by a Brazilian League Select side.

 Motherwell's first (and to this day, only) Scottish League championship came in 1931–32 – with 30 wins in 38 fixtures, scoring 119 goals – a record 52 of which were scored by Willie MacFadyen, who remains to this day the record holder for most goals scored in a single season and one of the club's all-time top goalscorers with 251 goals.
 The championship was sealed on 23 April 1932, when Rangers could only draw at home against Clyde, handing Motherwell the title without kicking a ball.
-This was also the only League title won by a club outside the Old Firm between 1904 and 1947.
+Between 1904 and 1947, this was also the only League title won by a club outside the Old Firm.
 In the two seasons following the league title win (1933–34 and 1934–35), 'Well finished runners-up, as they had also been in 1926–27 and 1929–30.
 They also contested three Scottish Cup finals in this period – in 1931, 1933 and 1939, but lost them all.

 Post-World War II period

 Following the break-up of the squad after World War II, the club were not instantly successful.
-It then captured two major trophies in as many years with victories in the 1950 Scottish League Cup Final and the 1952 Scottish Cup Final.
+It then captured two major trophies in as many years with victories in the 1950 Scottish League Cup final and the 1952 Scottish Cup Final.
 The club was then relegated for the first time ever at the end of the 1952–53 season, but the club were promoted the next year.

-Following their return to the First Division, Bobby Ancell took management of the club in 1955 and presided over an era in which highly regarded Scotland stars including Ian St. John and Charlie Aitken played for the club.
+Following their return to the First Division, Bobby Ancell took management of the club in 1955 and presided over an era in which highly regarded Scotland stars including Ian St John and Charlie Aitken played for the club.
 However, Motherwell were unable to keep their assets, and no trophies were won in Ancell's era.
 His resignation came in 1965 amidst a downturn in form which eventually saw the club relegated back to the Second Division at the conclusion of the 1967–68 season.